nus-cs2113-AY2425S1/tp/docs/team/matcharrr.md

 # FU Yixuan - Project Portfolio Page

 ## Overview
-EventManagerCLI is a desktop CLI application meant for managing small-scale events organised by one person.
+EventManagerCLI is a desktop CLI application designed for managing small-scale events organised by a single user.
 It is written in Java, and has around 7kLoC.
 The app is optimised for quick, command-based interactions, ideal for users who prefer or need a text-based interface for efficient event management.

 ### Summary of Contributions